onthegomap/planetiler/planetiler-basemap/README.md

   OpenMapTiles, to revert this behavior set `--transportation-z13-paths=false`
 - `brunnel` tag is excluded from `transportation_name` layer to avoid breaking apart long `transportation_name` lines, to revert this behavior set `--transportation-name-brunnel=true`
+- `rank` field on `mountain_peak` linestrings only has 3 levels (1: has wikipedia page and name, 2: has name, 3: no name or wikipedia page or name)

 ## Code Layout